padajar/padajar.github.io/_pages/economics.md

 Davidson Academy of Nevada
 : *HS Diploma in Mathematical Economics, 2013–2017*
 : I was very lucky to go to Davidson.
-While I’m still piecing my thoughts together on gifted education as a concept, I will always be grateful to have had access to so many resources at DA (classes, teachers, activities…) and how the friends I had made me a person.
+While I’m still piecing my thoughts on the idea of gifted education together, I will always be grateful to have had access to so many resources at DA (classes, teachers, activities…) and how the friends I had made me a person.